Why You Should Visit the Uyuni Salt Flats of Bolivia?

 - Get Perspective photos, mirror effect, white desert

 - Soak in the Hot Springs (Aguas Termales de Polques)

 Is There Any Wildlife?

 Despite the barren landscape, there’re plenty of ecological wonders in store!
 There is a surprisingly diverse array of flora and fauna in the salt flat region.
-In fact, it is a significant breeding ground for several species of flamingos.
+In fact, it is a significant breeding ground for several species of pink flamingos.
 Other than flamingos, there are Culpeo (Andean Fox), Vizcachas (in Chinchillidae family), Guanaco (part of the camelid family), and various birds.
 The Salar is also a part of Isla Incahausi.
 This is a rocky outcrop of land, and a former island, situated in the middle of the salt flat.
 It is adorned with native cacti, making it quite the contrast against the salt flat landscape.